 THE TAROT WHEEL ACCORDING THE MARSEILLE TAROT

 Revelation 22:16 - I Jesus have sent mine angel to testify unto you these things in the churches.
-I am the root and the offspring of David, the bright and morning star.

-Conclusion, the trump cards in third position represent the seven Virtues, respectively Faith (2), Hope (5), Justice (8), Strength (11), Temperance (14), Love (17) and Prudence (22).
+In conclusion, the trump cards in each third position, represent the seven Virtues, respectively Faith (2), Hope (5), Justice (8), Strength (11), Temperance (14), Charity (17) and Prudence (20).
 We still easily recognize the three levels of the Soul, the first six cards representing Society, the next nine cards the Hardship of Life and the last six cards the Ascent to Light.
-So at the base level the three groups of seven cards have changed in size and we have to organize them differently.
+So at the base level the three groups of seven cards have changed in size, and we have to organize them differently.
 The Tarot of Marseille is clearly subdivided in seven groups of three cards, with every group consisting of one pair of two closely linked cards, topped up by a Virtue.
-In fact it goes even further. seems that The last two Virtues together with the World relate directly to the Trinity, the Star to God the Son, the Last Judgment to the Holy Spirit and the World to God the Father.
+In fact, it goes even further.
+The last two Virtues, together with the World, relate directly to the Trinity.
+The Star represents God the Son, the Angel the Holy Spirit and the World God the Father.

 (the Wheel of Fortune)

 (the Hanged Man)

 As we have seen, there is a clear trinary structure in this order.
 In the Tarot de Marseille, seven groups of three cards represent each a specific entity, with a closely related pair on the base, and a third card who represents a Virtue

 The last card of the Marseille tarot is the World.
 We see a naked figure in a Mandorla, man and woman at the same time, representing God the Father, with around him the four living creatures representing the four evangelists.
 The card is called the World.
 This name is due to the limited knowledge that the ancient people had about our environment.
 In fact, this card represents the unlimited Universe, Eternity and God himself.